-Shelf: Indeed.
+SHELF Studio: Indeed.
 Should you trademark the name, tagline and/or logo mark?
 Is there anything else a client should trademark?

 Most small or start-up companies should start with their main brand first and then keep adding to their portfolio based on their budget constraints.

-Shelf: My CPG startup is budgeting for vegan queso dip.
+SHELF Studio: My CPG startup is budgeting for vegan queso dip.
 What’s the ballpark for an attorney with TM experience?

 Amy: Should expect to pay around $1000 for a good trademark experience with an attorney handling the matter.
-But of course this ranges by location and expertise.
+But of course, this ranges by location and expertise.

-Shelf: Ok, two questions here.
+SHELF Studio: Ok, two questions here.
 How does one get an international trademark?
 How do we know if a logo exists in another country with our TM identity?

 Amy: There is no such thing as an “international trademark.”
-Each country has their own trademark laws that you must abide by if you want protection.
+Each country has its own trademark laws that you must abide by if you want protection.
 If you plan on doing business in a foreign country, then you should look at protecting your mark in those countries.
 Just like the US, you can have foreign counsel conduct searches to see if the mark is available.

-Few takeaways here: Budget for an attorney, there’s no such thing as an International trademark and don’t be fooled by companies that say they do trademarking.
+Few takeaways here: Budget for an attorney, there’s no such thing as an international trademark and don’t be fooled by companies that say they do trademarking.

-A HUGE shoutout to Amy for dropping all this trademark knowledge with the Shelf Studio crew.
+A HUGE shoutout to Amy for dropping all this trademark knowledge with the SHELF Studio crew.
 Now go out there and get that brand trademarked!